kabanero-io/kabanero-security/pipelines/signing/README.md

 ## Container image for image signing

 Kabanero-security uses [skopeo](https://github.com/containers/skopeo) for the container image signing.
 Therefore, it is required to use a container image which skopeo is available.
-The kabanero-pipelines are used to use [kabanero/kabanero-utils](https://hub.docker.com/r/kabanero/kabanero-utils) container image, also the same iange is used in the standaline image siging task example in this document.
+The kabanero-pipelines are used to use [kabanero/kabanero-utils](https://hub.docker.com/r/kabanero/kabanero-utils) container image, also the same image is used in the standalone image siging task example in this document.

 The first step is to create an image which is responsible to access the original image, compute signature value, then store signed image and it's signature as one of tasks of the pipeline.